 Any coping strategy might become problematic if it comes into conflict with other parts of life, for example, by causing physical health problems, relationship difficulties or financial issues.
-For example, drinking alcohol might feel helpful
+For example, drinking alcohol might feel helpful in the moment to block out voices- but it can also become a problem in itself.

 Understanding the ‘why’ behind the coping strategy can be a starting point for exploring other options.
 The same coping strategy, drinking alcohol, might be used by different people for different reasons: to block out powerful voices, make the person feel more in control, numb emotions, connect with different memories or feelings, or feel more confident.
 Identifying why the strategy is being used, and validating it, can open up a conversation or reflection on what other strategies might be used in its place.
 You can search our coping strategies by theme to look for similar coping strategies.